Sun. March 11th, 1-6pm

 About the Instructor:

 René is an award-winning fiber artist born in NYC who now lives in a handmade house in the woods of North Georgia.
-She loves France, she loves travel, and she loves coffee, especially a strong double espresso.
-She has exhibited her artwork describing a "sense of place" in many cities in the U.S.; in Paris and London, and currently at the Columbus (GA) Museum through July 2016.
-Check out her body of work, ranging from the very intimate (under 12” square), to very large installation collections (4ft x 15ft) at reneshoemaker.com.
+She loves to travel, and loves France, enough to begin living there in 2017.
+She has exhibited her artwork describing a sense of place in many cities in the U.S.; in Paris and London, at the Columbus (GA) Museum, and in her new hometown of Felletin, France where she has two exhibits scheduled for 2018.
+Check out her body of work currently on exhibit in Athens at Ciné, at BMA@Home, and at Jittery Joe's 5 Points.
+You can find out more about René at reneshoemaker.com.